alexanderGugel/pragmatic-testing/README.md

 ### Integration tests

 Ok, so you tested all your individual classes, modules and functions.
 Now you're typically glueing your application together.
-This brings its own challenge with it: Testing how the modules **integrate** with each other.
+This brings its own challenges with it: Testing how the modules **integrate** with each other.
 While unit tests cover individual parts of your application, integration tests ensure that the independent modules work correctly "with" each other.
 This might involve testing in a browser environment.

 ### Visual Regression Tests

-Visual regression tests are a kind of integration test.
+Visual regression tests are in some way a kind of integration test.
 They ensure that your application doesn't "look" broken.
 They are useful for ensuring cross-browser compatibility, but are hard to maintain.
 Automated visual tests aren't *that* wide-spread, but are definitely useful.

 Writing our first test case
 ---------------------------

-Since it's oftentimes almost impossible to come up with tests before playing with the problem at hand with some sample code, I usually just write some very simple tests.
+Since it's oftentimes almost impossible to come up with tests before playing with the problem at hand with some sample code, I usually start out with some very simple tests.
 E.g. testing if a function returns an object.

 I start out with an empty test and source file, e.g. `widget_spec.js`: